-I translated historical articles about Okinawan karate written in Japanese into English.
+I translated historical articles written in Japanese about Okinawan karate into English.
 Also enjoy my videoclips of Kata of Okinawan Gojuryu Karate and Ryukyu Kobudo.
-My e-mail address: email@example.com サンジンソー沖縄剛柔流空手道
+My e-mail address is firstname.lastname@example.org

 Excellent video.
 Although this video is for sightseeing promotion of Okinawa, but you may understand why most of Okinawan karate masters do not practice free sparring and the ultimate goal of karate practice is for peace, not fighting.